 posting their qualifications for comment by USGenWeb Project members on

 the BOARD-L, each of the Regional lists, and any other official project

 lists deemed necessary.
-Of the initial appointments four (4) will be for
+Of the initial appointments three (3) will be for

-two-year terms, and three (3) for one-year terms.
+two-year terms, and two (2) for one-year terms.
 The Advisory Board

 will appoint the Grievance Chair for the initial term for a period of

-Future vacancies within the Grievance Committee will be filled by USGenWeb Project members in the following manner: The Chair will solicit volunteers for the position, and post their qualifications for comment.
+Future vacancies within the Grievance Committee will be filled in the following manner: The Chair will solicit volunteers for the position, and post their qualifications for comment.
 Volunteers will be chosen by a vote of Grievance Committee members, and presented to the Advisory Board for approval.

 business.
 The first list will be archived, and will be available for all